Australian law firm files $72-million class action against Volkswagen

 Maurice Blackburn Principal Jason Geisker said the litigation, on behalf of more than 90,000 car owners, will seek to recover the full cost of the vehicle, plus damages for misleading and deceptive conduct, among others.

-Volkswagen Group Australia (VGA) declined to comment on any "impending legal matters" but apologized for any disappointment and inconvenience.
+Volkswagen Group Australia (VGA) declined to comment on any "impending legal matters" but apologised for any disappointment and inconvenience.

 "VGA assures all its customers that the affected cars are technically safe and the necessary measures will be undertaken at no cost to them," it said in a statement.